gear-foundation/academy/docs/20-auction-gas-reservation/gas-reservation.md

 }
 ```

 It's also necessary to reserve gas for system messages before every transaction.
-Here’s how we’ll implement it:
+Here's how we'll implement it:

 ```rust
 #[gstd::async_main]